evanbros/EvanBrosCE/README.md

   - Coordinates of the area that will receive the pattern.
 - patternSize (object)
   - object { width (number), height (number) }
-  - Size of pattern inside of area
+  - Size of pattern inside of area.
 - repetition (string)
-	- Accept one of this four values: "repeat", "no-repeat", "repeat-x" or "repeat-y"
+	- Accept one of this four values: "repeat", "no-repeat", "repeat-x" or "repeat-y".
 #### Example:
 ```javascript
 const ce = EvanBrosCE.init();